girlbossceo/conduwuit/DIFFERENCES.md

 - Implement database flush and cleanup Conduit operations when using RocksDB
 - Implement legacy Matrix `/v1/` media endpoints that some clients and servers may still call
 - Commandline argument to specify the path to a config file
+- Admin debug command to fetch a PDU from a remote server and inserts it into our database/timeline
+- Update rusqlite/sqlite (not that you should be using it)
+- Disable update check by default as it's not useful for conduwuit